isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 {:start="80"}
 80. Let me illustrate what this means, with a few examples relevant to the two properties:

-(1) For the Main Roof, the original profile, pitch, height and eaves projection have to be retained and restored.&nbsp; Owners are required to keep the original roof tile material, colour and profile if it is a unique feature of the building.
+(1) For the main roof, the original profile, pitch, height, and eaves projection have to be retained and restored.&nbsp; Owners are required to keep the original roof tile material, colour and profile if it is a unique feature of the building.

 (2) Structural strengthening or supports like steel or reinforced concrete roof beams, if required to be added, have to be done in a way that is sensitively designed to minimise visual impact on the traditional timber system to be retained.

 (3) Another example is the architectural features of the building facades.&nbsp; The original fanlights, windows, doors and vents are to be retained and restored.
 Internally, owners may be required to keep such original finishes of the internal ceiling/wall/floor that give a distinctive character to the building.

-(4) Thus, all works have to be done in a manner which preserves the architectural style and features of the Black and White bungalows as defined by URA.
+(4) Thus, all works have to be done in a manner which preserves the architectural style and features of the "black and white" bungalows as defined by URA.

 (5) All of this has a significant impact on the costs of the repairs.